sander-hergarten/ai-notes/Reinforcement Learning.md

 - rl
 ---
 # Overview
 Reinforcement Learning is done by an Agent interacting with an environment and through reinforcement off certain behaviours becomes proficient in tasks.
-Reinforcement learning agents that are trained with a state input are called markov decision processes.
+Reinforcement learning agents that are trained with a state input are called [[Markov Decision Process]].

 ```mermaid
 graph TD;
 	a(Environment) -- observation, reward --> b(Agent)